ODPC Funfest, Evart, MI

 But the most important thing about this event is that the folks who attend are the most friendly bunch of folks you can imagine.

-If you still have questions, click on the button below.
+If you still have questions, write to the skaryds as noted below.